 With 540,000 volunteers, 3,500 professionals, and more than 60 million alumni, the 4-H movement supports young people from elementary school through high school with programs designed to shape future leaders and innovators.
 Fueled by research-driven programming, 4-H'ers engage in hands-on learning activities in the areas of science, citizenship and healthy living.

 The caring support of adult volunteers and mentors inspires young people in 4-H to work collaboratively, take the lead on their own projects and set and achieve goals with confidence.

 Please make use of these resources as you volunteer with youth in our county!
-Any specific questions about these materials should be directed toward Brenda Carpenter, or you can call the 4-H Office at 272-2292.
+With any specific questions please reach out to the 4-H Office or the contact listed below

 4-H Youth Development Program Benefits and Models

 4-H Club Yearly Plan (return to office)

 Risk Management Checklist (return to office)